Table of Contents

 Can Sprouts Be Eaten Daily?

-Of course, you can eat sprouts every day to add a dose of health to your daily meals.
+Of course, you can eat sprouts daily to add a healthy dose to your daily meals.

 What is the Best Time to Eat Sprouts?